-Collection Period; for the Class XS-IO Certificates and any Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans as of the opening of business on the first day of the related Collection Period; for the Class BX Certificates and any Distribution Date, an amount equal to the aggregate outstanding Class Notional Amount, for such Distribution Date, of the portions of the Class A-IO and Class B-IO Certificates that were exchanged for the Class BX Certificates; and for the Class BBIO Certificates and any Distribution Date, an amount equal to the outstanding Class Notional Amount, for such Distribution Date, of the portions of the Class B-IO Certificates that were exchanged for the Class BBIO Certificates and any Distribution Date, an amount equal to the outstanding Class Notional Amount, for such Distribution Date, of the portions of the Class B-IO Certificates that were exchanged for the Class BBIO Certificates.
-Distribution Date Distributions on the Certificates will be made by the Securities Administrator on the twenty-fifth (25 th) day of each month (or, if such day is not a Business Day, then on the next succeeding Business Day) beginning in August 2018 (each, a "Distribution Date").
+Class Principal Amount The "Class Principal Amount" for each Class of Certificates (other than the Class XS Certificates, Mortgage Insurance Certificate and Residual Certificates), is an amount equal to the aggregate of the Certificate Principal Amounts of all Certificates of that Class as of any date of determination.
+Class Notional Amount For the Class XS Certificates and any Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans as of the opening of business on the first day of the related Collection Period.
+For the Class MI Certificates and any Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans with a Mortgage Insurance Policy as of the opening of business on the first day of the related Collection Period.
+Distributions on the Certificates will be made by the Securities Administrator on the twenty-fifth (25th) day of each month (or, if such day is not a Business Day, then on the next succeeding Business Day) beginning in July 2018 (each, a "Distribution Date").
 With respect to the first Distribution Date, all references to the preceding Distribution Date will refer to the Cut-Off Date.
-Closing Date On or about August 15, 2018 (the "Closing Date").
-Record Date For any Distribution Date, the close of business on the last Business Day of the month immediately preceding the month in which such Distribution Date occurs (except for the first Distribution Date, for which it will be the Closing Date) (the "Record Date").
-Stated Final Distribution Date The Distribution Date in August 2057 (the "Stated Final Distribution Date"), which is the Distribution Date in the month following the latest maturity date on any of the Mortgage Loans as of the Cut-Off Date.
-The actual final Distribution Date for any Class of Certificates other than the Guaranteed Certificates may be substantially different than the Stated Final Distribution Date.
-The actual final Distribution Date for the Guaranteed Certificates will be on or prior to the Stated Final Distribution Date.
-If the remaining Class Principal Amount of any Class of Guaranteed Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distributions of Interest" and "Description of the Certificates - Principal - Allocation of Principal Remittance Amount" and allocation of Realized Losses, Certificate Writedown Amounts and Subsequent Recoveries on the Stated Final Distribution Date, the Guarantor will be required to remit to the Trust an amount equal to the remaining Class Principal Amount of such Class of Guaranteed Certificates, and such amount (a "Guarantor Maturity Payment") will be distributed to such Class of Guaranteed Certificates as principal.
-Optional Termination The Certificateholders entitled to at least a majority of the Voting Rights (in the aggregate) allocated to the Class B Certificates (not including any Class B Certificates owned by the Guarantor, if any) and the Servicer (each, a "Call Option Holder"), each at its option and in the order described below, may elect to purchase, at the Termination Price, all of the Mortgage Loans and other assets in the Trust, thereby causing an early termination of the Trust, on any
+On or about June 28, 2018 (the "Closing Date").
+For the first Distribution Date, the close of business on the Closing Date, and for each Distribution Date after the first Distribution Date, the close of business on the last business day of the calendar month immediately preceding such Distribution Date.
+Stated Final Distribution Date The Distribution Date in April 2058 (the "Stated Final Distribution Date").
+The actual final Distribution Date for any Class of Certificates other than the Class A Certificates may be substantially different than the Stated Final Distribution Date.
+The actual final Distribution Date for the Class A Certificates may be on or prior to the Stated Final Distribution Date.
+If the remaining Class Principal Amount of the Class A Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distribution of Available Funds" and allocation of Realized Losses, Certificate Writedown Amounts and Certificate Writeup Amounts on the Stated Final Distribution Date, the Guarantor will be required to remit to the Trust an amount equal to the remaining Class Principal Amount of the Class A Certificates, and such amount (each a "Guarantor Maturity Payment") will be distributed to the Class A Certificates as principal.
+With respect to each Mortgage Loan, the representations and Representations and Warranties warranties set forth in Appendix C. Material Adverse Effect With respect to a Mortgage Loan, each of the following breaches of the Representations and Warranties will be deemed to have a Material